Updated:

 posted the Bessemer fuel feeder infringement information on the antique

 engine forum a few years back.
 He indeed was the same gentlemen.
-So we worked up a trade
+So we

-and sent each other copies of our catalogs.
-I never did find any more
+worked up a trade and sent each other copies of our catalogs.
+I never

-information about this fuel feeder infringement until one day in
+did find any more information about this fuel feeder infringement until

-cycle engine, one photo was a close up of some embossing on the engine
+Bessemer two stroke engine, one photo was a close up of some embossing on the engine

 inspection plate (The Bessemer, Grove City, PA).
 Another photo of the